flenniken/statictea/docs/md/functions.md

 * **rb** — replacement block (rb) returns JSON except strings are not quoted and special characters are not escaped.
 * **dn** — dot name (dn) returns JSON except dictionary elements are printed one per line as "key = value".
-See string(dotName, string).
+See the string function with three parameters.
 * **vl** — vertical list (vl) returns JSON except list elements are printed one per line as "ix: value".